MCP Server

 #Task Operations

-• list-tasks - List tasks in a board or project with optional filtering by project, status, or parent task
+• list-tasks - List tasks in a board or project with optional filtering by project, status, parent task, milestone, type (task/milestone), or dependency relationships

 • get-task - Get full details of a specific task including description, comments count, and properties